PhD Candidate • email@example.com

 2nd Year PhD • NathanReeves2020@u.northwestern.edu

 Nathan Reeves is a Ph.D. student in musicology.
-He holds a BM in vocal performance from Furman University (2009) and a MM in musicology from the University of Tennessee, Knoxville (2015) with a concentration in medieval and early modern studies.
-Nathan’s research focuses on sixteenth and seventeenth-century colonial Spanish Naples.
+He holds a BM in vocal performance from Furman University and a MM in musicology from the University of Tennessee, Knoxville with a concentration in medieval and early modern studies.
+Nathan’s research focuses on music and spectacle in sixteenth and seventeenth-century colonial Spanish Naples.
 This work attends to the ways sound was utilized in the construction of urban and extra-urban space, in the production of Neapolitan culture, and in the circulation of forms of Neapolitan identity throughout early modern Europe.
-Additionally, Nathan pursues interests in phenomenologies of listening, gender and sexuality studies, and the musical ethnography of evangelical Christian cultures.
-Nathan has presented papers at the Society for Ethnomusicology’s Southeastern and Caribbean chapter, at regional meetings of the American Musicological Society, at the Sixteenth Century Society, and at the Newberry Library in Chicago.
-Complementing his scholarly endeavors, he remains an active performer, singing in choral ensembles around the country.
+Additionally, Nathan pursues interests in sound studies, anthropological theory, ethnography, and gender and sexuality studies.
+Nathan has presented papers at regional meetings of the Society for Ethnomusicology and the American Musicological Society, at the Sixteenth Century Society, and at the Newberry Library in Chicago.
+Complementing his scholarly endeavors, he remains an avid singer.

 Milena Schaller is a second-year PhD student in Musicology.
 She previously earned a BA at UC Davis and a MA at Washington University in St. Louis.
-Her research interests include the politics and culture of Russian music in Paris at the turn of the century, as well as later French reception of Russian music.
-Her interest in perception and creation of culture has also led to projects on folk metal bands Eluveitie and Turisas, and she has presented on this topic at the 2015 MGMC conference as well as the 2015 ICMSN conference held in Glasgow, Scotland, and the Analytical Approaches to World Music conference in New York.
+Her research interests include the politics and culture of Russian music in Paris at the turn of the century, as well as later French reception of the Ballets russes.
+Her interest in perception and creation of culture has also led to research on folk metal bands Eluveitie and Turisas, and she has presented on this topic at the Midwest Graduate Music Consortium, the International Conference on Music Since 1900 held in Glasgow, Scotland, and the Analytical Approaches to World Music conference in New York.
 As a cellist, she aims for performer and listener-centric musical analysis, and enjoys playing in the Northwestern Philharmonia.
-In her spare time she can be found playing cello duets, listening to Russian and French radio, or baking.
+In her spare time she can be found playing cello duets, listening to Russian and French radio, or baking banana bread.